kjabon/image_regression/README.md

 - haiku
 - optax
 - tensorflow-datasets
-- jmp (optional, you can comment the relevant bits out)
+- jmp (optional, you can comment the relevant bits out in trainRegression.py)
 - numpy
 - dm-tree
 - abseil-py